Mastering Excel Shortcut Keys: Boost Your Productivity Like a Pro

 Excel Function Keys for Data Review and Auditing

-When working with large data sets, financial models or reporting, reviewing and auditing formulas can provide a challenge.
-Rather than checking each formula manually, these ‘Function Keys’ and shortcut keys will help quickly check the data, chase audit trails, and check for errors.
+Reviewing and auditing formulas can be challenging when working with large data sets, financial models or reporting.
+Rather than checking each formula manually, these ‘Function Keys’ and shortcut keys will help quickly check the data and identify errors.

 1. Show and navigate formulas quickly